 If you find yourself facing any kind of emergency, one of the first things you should do is call for help.
 But in the panic of the moment, it’s all too easy to forget important phone numbers—especially if you’ve lost your cell phone.

-Keep a printed list of emergency numbers with you in your kitchen, bedroom, bathroom, car, and purse.
+Once a reliable phone service has been established, it’s a simple manner of keeping a printed list of emergency numbers with you in your kitchen, bedroom, bathroom, car, and purse.
 This list should include numbers like:

 - Your phone number